dendronhq/dendron-site/vault/dendron.topic.pod.builtin.notion.md

 1. Give your integration a name - I chose "Novels".
 1. Select the workspace where you want to install this integration.
 1. Click "Submit" to create the integration.
-1. Copy the "Internal Integration Token" on the next page and save it to the dendron notion export pod config file.
+1. Copy the "Internal Integration Token" on the next page and save it to the Dendron notion export pod config file.

 Step 2: Share a database with your integration Integrations don't have access to any pages (or databases) in the workspace at first.
 A user must share specific pages with an integration in order for those pages to be accessed using the API.